 Years of Experience

-Respondents who have been working for five to nine years make $11.19 per hour on average.
-The largest fraction of US Security Associates, Inc. people (49 percent) have been working for one to four years and earn approximately $9.69 per hour on average.
+Respondents who have been working for five to nine years make around $11.39 per hour on average.
+When we consider tenure, a substantial portion of employees (49 percent) have been working for one to four years and make $10.22 per hour on average.

 Certifications and Degrees